yegor256/blog/_posts/2015/sep/2015-09-10-testing-exit-criteria.md

 They can't find all bugs, no matter how much time we give them.
 And they are motivated to find more and more of them.
 But at some point of time we must make a decision and release the product.
 Looks like we will release it with bugs inside?
 Yes, indeed!
-We will release a product full of bugs.
+We will release a product **full of bugs**.
 The only question is how many of them were found already and how critical they were.